Here’s the Secret Ingredient for Perfect Pumpkin Pie

 Don’t worry—your guests won’t call your pie “spicy.”
 There’s not enough pepper for that.
 If anything, they’ll ask, “Did you get super-fresh spices?”

 This black pepper trick works like a charm with almost any pumpkin recipe.
-Try adding a pinch of pepper to our top 10 pumpkin pies or any of these ways to get your pumpkin spice fix.
-My favorite is adding a ⅛ teaspoon of freshly ground pepper to this copycat Starbucks pumpkin spice latte.
 It’s a perfect spicy-sweet way to start any fall morning.
 Next, check out these meaningful Thanksgiving traditions you’re going to want to steal.